RileyChampion/SimpleTodoList/README.md

 # Project 1 - *SimpleTodoList*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleTodoList** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Riley Champion**